USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 ## CMAQ Tutorial ##

+Author: Elyse Pennington (epenning@caltech.edu)

 ### Modifying a Chemical Mechanism in CMAQ ###

 Goal: Modify the gas- and aerosol-phase chemical mechanisms in CMAQ, create a new solver, and reflect all the changes in Github.
+This tutorial includes examples impacting SOA precursors and products, and does not include impacts on ozone or other radical chemistry.

 ### Files to edit ##
 1. mech_*.def
 2. AE namelist
 3. GC namelist
+4. NR namelist
-4. EmissCtrl namelist
+5. EmissCtrl namelist
-5. AERO_DATA.F
+6. AERO_DATA.F
-6. SOA_DEFN.F
+7. SOA_DEFN.F
-7. hlconst.F
+8. hlconst.F
-8. SpecDef_*.txt
+9. SpecDef_*.txt
-9. SpecDef_Dep_*.txt
+10. SpecDef_Dep_*.txt

 ### Utilities to use